An affordable phone with a huge battery

-The Moto G6 Play ($205 at Amazon.com) has a secret weapon that its pricier Moto G-siblings don't: A big ol' honking battery.
+The Moto G6 Play has a secret weapon that its pricier Moto G-siblings don't: A big ol' honking battery.
 For many people including myself, an affordable phone with a seemingly endless battery is the smartphone dream paradox.
-The iPhone X ($800 at Cricket Wireless) and Pixel 2 ($649 at Google Store) cost much more than the Moto G6 Play but still get less battery life.
+The iPhone X ($1,829 at Apple) and Pixel 2 cost much more than the Moto G6 Play but still get less battery life.

 The Moto G6 Play -- without discounts -- costs $199, £169, AU$329.
 To put it another way, for the price of one iPhone X, I could buy five Moto G6 Play phones.

-But what's great about Motorola's budget friendly, feature-rich G family is that it has not one or two, but three different models: The Moto G6 ($260 at Amazon.com), Moto G6 Plus and the Moto G6 Play.
+But what's great about Motorola's budget friendly, feature-rich G family is that it has not one or two, but three different models: The Moto G6, Moto G6 Plus and the Moto G6 Play.

 Moto G family prices